 If I were asked to describe Maggie in one word, that word would be “joy”!
 Maggie and I have been online friends for years and “in real life” friends since we met several years ago at a gluten-free event.
 She’s the kind of person you just want to be around as much as possible because she’s such a sweetheart and all her good energy is totally infectious!
 So the fact that she is one of our gluten-free, healthy living advocates is so sweet, just like Maggie herself.
 Honestly, we can’t have enough spokespeople like Maggie in our gluten-free community!

 Maggie has a gift for creating gluten-free, dairy-free, egg-free, and often vegan recipes—or even converting existing recipes—to meet those requirements without any flavor or texture compromises.
 When we first met in person, she had created an egg-free version of my Chewy Granola Bars and had brought some with her so that I could sample them.
 I happily did and they tasted exactly the same!
 While that version is not on her blog, you’ll definitely want to check out her Nut-Free Granola Bars.

 By the way, if you live in the Toronto area, you’re super lucky because Maggie often teaches cooking classes and presents sessions on living gluten free and healthy in her local gluten-free forums, such as Gluten-Free Garage.

-Here are some of my favorites and some other popular ones that I’ve featured on All Gluten-Free Desserts.
+Here are some of my personal favorites and some other popular ones on Maggie’s site.

 ~ Almond Dream Milkshake (serious swoon for this beverage; it lives up to its name!)